alexmunoz502/CS_235_Homework_1/README.md

 ###### FILES

+*data.txt*
+This file contains the data that will be read by the sorting scripts.
+Each new line in the file will be read as a separate array.
+Each line contains integers delimited by a space character.

 *insert_sort.py* and *merge_sort.py*
 These read data from the data.txt file, sort the data in _descending_ order, and then write the sorted data out to *insert.out* and *merge.out*,